-The 16 bit character set Unicode is defined by "The Unicode Standard, Version 1.1".
-This character set is identical with the character repertoire and coding of the international standard ISO/IEC 10646-1:1993(E); Coded Representation Form=UCS-2; Subset=300; Implementation Level=3.
+The 16 bit character set Unicode is defined by "The Unicode Standard, Version 2.0".
+This character set is identical with the character repertoire and coding of the international standard ISO/IEC 10646-1:1993(E); Coded Representation Form=UCS-2; Subset=300; Implementation Level=3, including the first 7 amendments to 10646 plus editorial corrections.

 Note.
-Unicode 1.1 further specifies the use and interaction of these character codes beyond the ISO standard.
-However, any valid 10646 BMP (Basic Multilingual Plane) sequence is a valid Unicode sequence, and vice versa; Unicode supplies interpretations of sequences on which the ISO standard is silent as to interpretation.
+Unicode 2.0 further specifies the use and interaction of these character codes beyond the ISO standard.
+However, any valid 10646 sequence is a valid Unicode sequence, and vice versa; Unicode supplies interpretations of sequences on which the ISO standard is silent as to interpretation.